Reo Takeshita

-Reo Takeshita (竹下 玲王, Takeshita Reo) is a Japanese football player, who will play as Forward and currently play for JFL club, Tiamo Hirakata.
+Reo Takeshita (竹下 玲王, Takeshita Reo) is a Japanese football player, who plays as a forward for JFL club Tiamo Hirakata.

 Club career

 After attending the football team section of the Kansai University, Reo Takeshita joined Nagano Parceiro in December 2017.

 In 2020, Takeshita joined JFL club MIO Biwako Shiga.
 He left the club on 2022, after the expiration of his two-year contract with the club.

 In 2022, Takeshita joined JFL club Tiamo Hirakata for the upcoming 2023 season.

 Personal life

-Born in Shizuoka.
-He is brazilian descent through Brazilian mother.
+Born in Shizuoka, he has a Brazilian mother.